Site icon The Mac Security Blog

 If you see an iPhone on sale that’s older than this, don’t buy it.
 (This includes, for example: iPhone X, iPhone 8 Plus and 8, and iPhone SE 1st generation.)
 Not only is such hardware six or more years old, but it is already unsafe to use because it cannot run a fully patched iOS.

-Similarly, be cautious about “deals” on iPhone XR, XS, XS Max; these models were released in 2018 and have an A12 Bionic chip.
-It’s possible that if you buy one now, you may get less than a year or two of running a fully patched iOS; after that, these may only run a previous year’s not-fully-patched iOS.
-You’ll need to determine whether the sale price point makes it worth the risk of potentially not having a fully patched iPhone in less than 1–2 years from now.
+Similarly, avoid “deals” on iPhone XR, XS, or XS Max; these models were released in 2018 and have an A12 Bionic chip, and iPhone XS Max is already on Apple’s “vintage products” list.
+Also be cautious about all iPhone 11 models and iPhone SE (2nd generation); these models were released in late 2019 or early 2020 have an A13 Bionic chip.
+There’s a good possibility that if you buy any of these models now, you may get less than a year of running a fully patched iOS; after that, these may only run a previous year’s not-fully-patched iOS.
+You’ll need to determine whether the sale price point makes it worth the risk of potentially not having a fully patched iPhone in less than a year from now, if Apple doesn’t support iOS 19 on that model in 2025.

-And if you see anyone selling an iPod touch, don’t buy it; Apple discontinued the 7th-gen model 18 months ago, just three months before iOS 16’s release, and didn’t even offer iOS 16 for it.
-In other words, all iPod touch models can only run an outdated and highly vulnerable version of iOS; none of these devices are safe to use online in 2023.
+And if you see anyone selling an iPod touch, don’t buy it; Apple discontinued the 7th-gen model in 2022, just three months before iOS 16’s release, and didn’t even offer iOS 16 for it.
+In other words, all iPod touch models can only run an outdated and highly vulnerable version of iOS; none of these devices are safe to use online in 2024.

 iPads

-Again, if you see an iPad on sale that’s older than this, don’t buy it.
+Again, if you see an iPad on sale that’s older than this (including iPad Pro 10.5-inch), don’t buy it.
 It is already unsafe to use because it cannot run a fully patched iPadOS.

 Apple Watches